-In order to ensure that students emerge from their years at RIT with competencies in writing that will serve them well in their work and in their lives as global citizens, the University integrates substantial and sequenced instruction in writing across all colleges, and throughout their time here.
+In order to ensure that students emerge from their years at RIT with competencies in writing that will serve them well in their work and in their lives as lifelong learners and global citizens, the University integrates substantial and sequenced instruction in writing across all colleges, and throughout their time here.
 This is accomplished by requiring students to take three “writing intensive” (WI) courses.
 Ideally, an RIT student will pass through First Year Writing, General Education WI, and Program WI in years 1-4.
 (Some programs provide two PR-WI courses or a sequence in their discipline vs GE-WI in the 2nd or 3rd year). (if students have taken the AP: Lang and Composition course and gotten a 3 or better, or if they have articulated transfer credit, they will not need to take FYW).

 What is a “Writing Intensive” Course?

 All WI courses have writing-related learning outcomes.
 Some general examples of outcomes include:

 Use writing as a tool to discover ideas and build knowledge.

 Demonstrate the ability to use writing as a way of communicating ideas.